NanoComp/meep/doc/docs/FAQ.md

 ### Can subpixel averaging be applied to dispersive materials?

 No. Meep only does subpixel averaging of the non-dispersive part of ε and μ.
 The dispersive part is not averaged at all.
 This means that any sharp interfaces between dispersive materials will dominate the error, and you will probably get only first-order convergence, the same as if you do no subpixel averaging at all.
 It is possible that the subpixel averaging may still improve the constant factor in the convergence if not the asymptotic convergence rate, if you also have a lot of interfaces between non-dispersive materials or if the dispersion is small (i.e., if ε is close to ε<sub>&#8734;</sub> over your bandwidth).
 On the other hand, if the dispersion is large and most of your interfaces are between large-dispersion materials, then subpixel averaging may not help at all and you might as well turn it off (which may improve [stability](#why-are-the-fields-blowing-up-in-my-simulation)).
 Generally, the subpixel averaging will not degrade accuracy though it will affect performance.

+### Why are there artifacts in the permittivity grid when two geometric objects are touching?

+Subpixel averaging affects pixels that contain **at most one** object interface.
+If a boundary pixel contains two object interfaces, Meep punts in this case because the analytical calculations for the material filling fraction are too messy to compute and brute-force numerical integration is too slow.
+Instead, subpixel averaguing just uses the ε at the grid point.

+A simple fix when objects are touching is to just add a tiny padding to the object size (e.g. 1e-8 should be more than enough), or specify your geometry in some other way that doesn't involve exactly tangent surfaces.

 Usage: Performance
 ----------------------------